 Produce Donations to Food Bank Ahead of Last Year

-The produce donations from the Point Pleasant Community Garden have started about a month earlier than last year, with 373 pounds of fresh picked, organically grown squash, peppers, eggplant and zucchini having been delivered to the Elk Grove Food Bank Services every Tuesday and Friday in June.
-Since we had such a mild winter, the gardens were planted earlier in the growing season, and harvesting has begun!
+The produce donations from the Point Pleasant Community Garden have started about a month earlier than last year, with 1,580 pounds of fresh picked, organically grown squash, peppers, eggplant and zucchini having been delivered to the Elk Grove Food Bank Services every Tuesday and Friday so far this season.

 Several families in the community and the congregation have been sharing their abundant harvests from home with the Food Bank by dropping off produce on Monday and Thursday nights, or Sundays at church.

 Last year we donated 2,250 pounds of produce from the Community Garden.
-Armed with knowledge obtained from the Garden of Grace in Livermore, the growing families hope to exceed 2 tons of fresh produce this year.
+Armed with knowledge obtained from the Garden of Grace in Livermore, the growing families hope to at least, DOUBLE that amount of fresh produce this year.
 They’re off to a great start!

 Rummage Sale in August!!!